Rwanda’s Important Bird Areas- Volcanoes National park

 While on a birding safari in Rwanda, below are some of the accommodation lodges around Nyungwe forest; The major one is Nyungwe Forest Lodge, a 5 star (Luxury) lodge on the edge of the forest with fantastic views of tea plantations and the forest.
 It offers accommodation at the international level, and some bird species can be sited around the lodge.
 We also have a deluxe Nyungwe Hilltop view lodge, also with a very beautiful view of Nyungwe Forest, and basic Gisakura Guest House.

 Akagera National Park

-Akagera National Park is also famous for game viewing that exposes tourist to animals such as Giraffes, Zebras, Oribis, Elephants, Buffaloes and Hippopotamuses among others.
-Also we have a boat ride along Lake Ihema that rewards you with water bird species and marine animals such as Hippos and Crocodiles.
+Akagera National Park is also famous for game viewing that exposes tourists to animals such as Giraffes, Zebras, Oribis, Elephants, Buffaloes, and Hippopotamuses among others.
+Also, we have a boat ride along Lake Ihema that rewards you with waterbird species and marine animals such as Hippos and Crocodiles.

 Lodging around Akagera National Park Birding Site in Rwanda

 Once you take a birding trip to Akegera National Park, you can stay at Ruzizi Tented camp or Akagera Game Lodge.
 These are currently the major accommodation options available.
 Alternatively, you can stay overnight in Kigali and start early because it is only 3 hours drive from Kigali to the park.